...

 Takibaru Observatory (中岳展望台)

-Once you are at Takibaru Observatory, you will be rewarded with a magnificent view of the surrounding Kerama-Blue sea with islands scattered.
+Once you arrive at Takibaru Observatory, you will be rewarded with a magnificent view of the surrounding Kerama Blue Sea, featuring islands scattered throughout.

 How to Get to Takibaru Observatory